thriveweb/sailinginparadise/content/pages/cruises.md

   If you are travelling alone or have a smaller group and don't mind sharing your experience with other guests, consider one of our ticketed tour options (subject to availability).

+  See our current specials **'Adults at Kids Prices'** on the Sunset Cruise and Island Cruises.
 ---